MannyBinning/sports-zone/README.md

 - Python Validation Tested through [PEP8](http://pep8online.com/)

 ### Navigation
- - Navigation contains five dropdown links, all working fine including the links within each dropdown menu.
+ - Navigation contains six dropdown links, all working fine including the links within each dropdown menu other than contact us.
+As clicking on the 'contact us' link will leave the user to message submission page.
  - Search Bar functionality has been tested and brings up relevant items searched for.
+Clicking on the search icon next to the search input, customer will be directed to the items searched for.
  - Account icon included in the navigation drops down links including Register, log in if the user isn't logged in.
  - If the user is logged in, the dropdown menu shows the Profile link and logout.
  - If the user is logged in as admin the drop-down menu also shows the product management link.